pixegami/pokemon-card-generator/README.md

 This will only generate cards for the `fire` element.
 Available elements are: `fire`, `water`, `grass`, `electric`, `psychic`, `neutral`.

-## Generate Cards of a Specific Create Type
+## Generate Cards of a Specific Creature Type

 You can also specify a specific creature type (subject) to generate cards for.
 This will override the default subject selection (which is random).